FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-summary.md

 **Is each partition capped at 2349 sectors?
 What are the correlations between the number of storage disks and the number of partitions?
 I see that they match.**

 Partitions are capped at 2349 sectors for 64 GiB deals, the number varies based on sector size.
-You can find them, and some explanation, [here](https://github.com/filecoin-project/rust-fil-proofs/blob/master/filecoin-proofs/src/constants.rs#L92-L101).
+You can find them, and some explanation, [on GitHub](https://github.com/filecoin-project/rust-fil-proofs/blob/master/filecoin-proofs/src/constants.rs#L92-L101).

 **Does the Space Race deal bot favor particular miners?**